zakariaGatter/zshing/README.md

 [Zshing] allows you to...

 * keep track of and configure your plugins right in the `.zshrc`
-* Install Zsh plugins from Github or Localy
+* Install Zsh plugins from Github or Locally
-* Install zsh Plugind from Gitlab and BitBucket
+* Install zsh Plugins from Gitlab and BitBucket and other sites
+* Loas plugins from oh-my-zsh
+* Disable zsh Plugin by add "#" at first
+    * `this plugin wont be removed but wont be load when start zsh, its useful for themes`
 * Update Zsh plugins
-* Search by name all available Zsh Plugins
 * Clean unused plugins up
 * run the above actions in a *single command*